 VIII.
 Fuel and Maintenance

 Our team will periodically check the vehicles to ensure that they are fueled up for our Members’ use.
-You can check a vehicle’s fuel level and related range in the mobile app before your trip to see if there is sufficient fuel in the vehicle for your trip.
-If, during your rental period, you require additional fuel, please contact Member Support to obtain a PIN to use the fuel card located in the glove compartment of the vehicle.
-The fuel card will only work at the pump/dispenser at a fuel station and cannot be used for any other purchases.
+You can check a vehicle’s fuel level and related range in the mobile app before your trip to see if there is sufficient fuel or charge in the vehicle for your trip or for you to reach a charging station.
+If, during your rental period, you require additional fuel, please contact Member Support.
+The fuel card will only work at the pump/dispenser at a fueling or charging station and cannot be used for any other purchases.
 After you have completed the refueling process, please return the fuel card to the holder in the glove compartment, otherwise the vehicle will not start.